Vis4Sense/student-projects/instructions/software.md

 - This will
   - make your report look more professional
   - make the references easier
-  - this is how many academic papers and books are written
+  - **This is a must if you want of publish the project**: this is how many academic papers and books are written
 - Recommended editor: Overleaf (https://www.overleaf.com/), like Google Docs for Latex.
   - Overleaf has a ['visual editor' mode](https://www.overleaf.com/learn/how-to/How_do_I_use_Overleaf%3F), which makes it similar to how you would write in Word.
+  - **University of Nottingham has paid overleaf subscription**: just register with your university email.
 - Learn Latex in 30 minutes: https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes;
 - The video recording of my overleaf tutorial: https://youtu.be/PqW8myobrPE
 - How to add references: https://www.overleaf.com/learn/how-to/Using_bibliographies_on_Overleaf
+- It is possible to [use Markdonw in Latex](https://www.overleaf.com/learn/how-to/Writing_Markdown_in_LaTeX_Documents), which can be a bit verbose.
+-